luckybird1994/IPSeg/README.md

 ## Acknowledgement

-This repo benefits from [sd-dino](https://github.com/Junyi42/sd-dino), [SAM](https://github.com/facebookresearch/segment-anything).
+This repo benefits from [sd-dino](https://github.com/Junyi42/sd-dino), [SAM](https://github.com/facebookresearch/segment-anything) and [TSDN](https://github.com/moothes/A2S-v2).
 Our heartfelt gratitude goes to the developers of these resources!

 ## Contact